Brands and corporate mergers — F15 Fighter vs. the 787 Dreamliner

 There were the usual leadership problems, plus profound problems at lower levels where manufacturing integration was supposed to occur.

 “Integration starts at the bottom.
-It’s like zipping up a jacket… You can made progress to a point, but the higher you go, the harder it is to bring the two sides together,” the Boeing exec said.
+It’s like zipping up a jacket… You can make progress to a point, but the higher you go, the harder it is to bring the two sides together,” the Boeing exec said.
 “Literally, we couldn’t find any common ground.”

 So if you have two competing corporate cultures merged in one company, what does that mean for the brands?